2sic/2sxc-docs/docs-src/pages/abyss/releases/roadmap.md

 1. APIs / Systems to easily code changes - such as app-creation, content-type creation and more.
 1. Extension points - for example on data-save - to allow custom validation, security-checks, modifications or search-integrations.
 1. Generic WYSIWYG integration, to allow other editors than TinyMCE
+1. Try to drop the Angular Zone on eav-ui
+1. Try to drop the Angular Zone on quick-dialog

 ---